Tough as Steel: Brendan Fowler

 “At Duke I played football and lacrosse, which was hard.
 You come in as a walk on guy and you are definitely below the scholarship players, so it was a year and a half of hard work, extra runs, you have to prove yourself.”

-The Duke athletics website credits Fowler with three solo tackles in his football career at Duke, but praises his leadership and work ethic he displayed while on the football team hailing him as someone who, “possesses outstanding work ethic and team-first mentality,” something rare to find in a player who doesn’t see in-game action often.
+The Duke athletics website credits Fowler with three solo tackles in his football career at Duke, but praises his leadership and work ethic he displayed while on the football team hailing him as someone who, “possesses outstanding work ethic and team-first mentality,” something rare to find in a player who doesn’t see much, if any, in-game action.

 “I do pride myself on mental toughness, which has been an edge for me over a lot of guys because I never thought I was the most gifted guy physically but I thought I had a mental edge over a lot of people,” Fowler said.